MileHacker Logo

 Nature & Ethical Encounters

-Khao Lak National Park hosts waterfalls and treks through the dense forest.
+Khao Lak National Park hosts waterfalls and treks through the jungle.
 Elephant sanctuaries in Phang Nga province provide ethical interactions.

 Dining & Accommodation

-• Dining options cater to various preferences, from local street food at Bang Niang market to resort fine dining.
+• Dining options cater to various preferences, from area street food at Bang Niang market to resort fine dining.

 • Accommodation spans budget guesthouses to luxury five-star resorts, many beachfront.